Horner’s Syndrome in Cats - Causes and Treatment

 • Palpebral ptosis: consisting of the slight droop of the upper eyelid on the eye.

-• Enophthalmia: the eye seems smaller in size, it is as retracted at its base.
+• Enophthalmia: the eye seems smaller in size, appearing retracted in its socket.

-Any of these above mentioned symptoms is enough reason for veterinary consultation.
-Even if the symptoms are not due to Horner's syndrome, it is likely they have a neurological problem if most of these symptoms appear.
+Any of these symptoms warrant a veterinary consultation.
+Even if the symptoms are not due to Horner's syndrome, their presence suggests a potential neurological problem.

 Image: adelaidevet.com.au